As of April 12, 2021, commercial building and elevator programs are live in the Electronic Safety and Licensing Application (eSLA). Visit

 Customer Information page for instructions on first-time login, and to view the full list of program areas in eSLA.

 Elevator, lift, escalator, and dumbwaiter inspections are provided by Industry Services Division staff and independent certified inspection agencies (Who does what? - More information on the inspection system).
 IS also examines plans, offers consultation, issues certificates of operation, offers education, and monitors those independent inspectors.
 Elevator inspector credentials are administered by IS.

 Questions regarding the Elevators & Conveyances code can be sent to

-Important News About Your Scheduled Elevator Building Plan Review
+Important News About Your Scheduled Elevator Plan Review

-We have learned that the expected review date for submitted projects is blank and are currently working with our vendor to correct this eSLA software issue.
-For more information, please see the
+We learned that the expected review date for submitted projects was blank and have worked with our vendor to correct this eSLA software issue.
+All pending plan submissions that were complete, including payment, have received a date.
+All new submissions will receive a date within 72 hours of submission.
+For more information, please see

-April 23, 2021 message from Branden Piper, Administrator of DSPS Division of Industry Services.
-Thank you for your patience as we work to resolve the issue.
+the May 7, 2021 message from Branden Piper, Administrator of DSPS Division of Industry Services.
+Thank you for your patience as we fine-tune the new system.

 State of Wisconsin Conveyance Inspection Information

 (Excludes the Cities of Milwaukee and Madison)

 Effective April 1, 2017